ngeor/blog/_wiki/project-setup.md

 - More PRs might be merged
 - The keeper bumps the version (e.g. to 1.5.0) in `pom.xml` and pushes the tag
 - The tag causes the deployment to production (e.g. publish to Nexus or npm)

+#### Tooling

+The tooling here should assist the keeper and prevent him/her from making mistakes.

 ### Automatic workflow